 - 1. Grantee organizations shall assume responsibility for licensing activities including identification of potential licensees, negotiation of license agreements and documentation of development progress for licenses relating to CIRM-funded patented inventions.
-Grantee organizations are required to submit a licensing activities report relevant to CIRM-funded patented inventions on an annual basis [insert link here]. - 2.
-Grantee organizations shall negotiate non-exclusive licenses of CIRM-funded inventions whenever possible. - 3.
-Notwithstanding the above, grantee organizations may negotiate and award exclusive licenses if they are necessary to provide economic incentives required to enable commercial development and availability of the invention.
-In granting exclusive licenses, grantee organizations should consider development and commercialization capabilities of the intended licensee. - 4.
+Grantee organizations are required to submit a licensing activities report relevant to CIRM-funded patented inventions on an annual basis. - 2.
+Grantee organizations shall negotiate non-exclusive licenses of CIRM-funded inventions whenever possible.
+Nevertheless, grantee organizations may negotiate and award exclusive licenses for CIRM-funded inventions relevant to therapies and diagnostics if such licenses are necessary to provide economic incentives required to enable commercial development and availability of the inventions.
+In due diligence relating to such licenses, grantee organizations shall document development and commercialization capabilities of the intended licensee, and include terms in the license agreement addressing all relevant therapeutic and diagnostic uses for which the invention is applicable. - 3.
 In exclusive license agreements, grantee organizations shall include terms for commercial development plans to bring the invention to practical application.
-Such provisions shall include commercial development milestones and benchmarks so that development can be assessed and monitored. - 5.
-Grantee organizations shall grant licenses involving CIRM-funded patented inventions to organizations with plans for access to resultant therapies for Medi-Cal and uninsured California patient populations. - 6.
-Grantee organizations shall monitor the performance of licensees of CIRM-funded patented inventions to ensure that licensed technology is developed in a timely fashion.
+Such provisions shall include commercial development milestones and benchmarks so that development can be assessed and monitored.

+- 4. Grantee organizations shall grant exclusive licenses involving CIRM-funded patented inventions relevant to therapies and diagnostics to organizations with plans to provide access to resultant therapies for uninsured California patients.
+In addition, such licensees will agree to provide to patients whose therapies will be purchased in California by public funds the therapies at a cost not to exceed the lowest available commercial U.S. price.
+The CIRM may make access plans available for review by the ICOC on an annual basis. - 5.
+Grantee organizations shall monitor the performance of licensees of CIRM-funded patented inventions to ensure that the licensed invention is developed in a timely fashion.
 Remedies for failure to develop may include modification or termination of a license in the event that a licensee is unable to fully develop the rights granted. - I. Grantee organizations shall negotiate relevant and specific grounds for modification or termination of the license.
-Examples would include failure to meet agreed-upon commercialization benchmarks, failure to keep the licensed invention reasonably accessible to the public for research purposes, and failure to reasonably meet the agreed-upon plan for access to resultant therapies by Medi-Cal and uninsured California patient populations. - II.
+Examples would include failure to meet agreed-upon commercialization benchmarks, failure to keep the licensed invention reasonably accessible to the public for research purposes, and failure to reasonably meet the agreed-upon plan for access to resultant therapies as described in H(d)4. - II.
 Grantee organizations shall monitor the commercial development activities of the licensees to determine compliance with the terms of the license agreement and include reports of monitoring activities annually [insert link here]. - III.
 Grantee organizations shall take administrative action to modify or terminate license rights where necessary and report such action to the SPO.